MatasFilip/panda_machine_learning/README.md

 # panda_machine_learning

+In this machine learning process, we utilize the PyBullet library for data collection, model training and testing, value prediction, and subsequent visualization of results through graphs.
+Each step is facilitated by individual Python scripts that sequentially handle the tasks.

 1. Data Collection (data.py):
 Utilizes the PyBullet library for data collection.
 Data is stored in the file panda_data2_30.csv.